 Richard B Freeman from NBER and Harvard University made an introductory presentation entitled “The Paradox of Increased Team Production and Greater Inequality in Pay in the Knowledge Economy”.
 Author and journalist Göran Rosenberg moderated the seminar, and Lena Sommestad and Åke Sandberg commented upon Freemans presentation.

-The speakers are presented in the Invitation to the seminar, which is announced as follows:
+The speakers on The future of work are presented in the Invitation to the seminar, which is announced as follows:

 The increasingly collective character of advanced production conflicts with the desire to identify superstars and give huge rewards to winners.
 Richard Freeman will in this seminar use the work of scientists, engineers and academics as a prime example, as well as of executives discussing this paradox.
 He will also discuss the questions of who ”owns” results, and of how we deploy new technologies, alongside issues of the global division of labour.

 Here I will try and summarize neither Richard Freeman’s introduction nor Lena Sommestad’s and my own comments and the final discussion.
 I will only in retrospect share a brief reflection on my own comments.
 A background for me was our book Nordic Lights (SNS förlag 2013), with some of the themes summarized in Swedish in an opinion article (DN Debatt July 11, 2014).
-Our comments to the interesting and empirically rich powerpoint presentation that Freeman delivered had to be somewhat spontaneous.
+Our comments to Freeman’s presentation had to be somewhat spontaneous.
 Here I try to make mine somewhat more systematic.